NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/interval.md

 !!click

-- we've hacked in a lifecyle event via a set-once property. the getter is still re-evaluated every time underscore time changes.
+- we've hacked in a lifecycle event via a set-once property. the getter is still re-evaluated every time underscore time changes.
     ... and if we were to add tracked data in to the mix, we are at high risk for a memory leak.

-This ... is a disaster.

 -->